Alik-Agarwala/Alik-Agarwala_5017361/Week1/Module2DataStructuresAndAlgorithms/README.md

 - **Maintainability:** Well-structured algorithms simplify code understanding, maintenance, and extension.
 - **Reliability:** They maintain data integrity and consistency, vital for operations.

-**Q2: Discuss the types of data structures suitable for this problem.**
+**Discuss the types of data structures suitable for this problem.**

 Suitable data structures include HashMap, ArrayList, LinkedList, and TreeMap.

 ### Analysis

-**Q1: Analyze the time complexity of each operation (add, update, delete) in your chosen data structure.**
+**Analyze the time complexity of each operation (add, update, delete) in your chosen data structure.**

 - **HashMap:**
   - Add: O(1) average, O(n) worst-case